InsertTeamName/penne-pal/README.md

 # Penne Pal

-_This app helps organize your grocery list with a click of a button.
+-This app helps organize your grocery list with a click of a button.
 User will make an account and then you can log everything you want/ need.
 This will keep track of what you buy, when you buy and will also track your budget so you won't have to worry about overspending or disorganization ever again.

 ### Application Features